top of page

 SPONSORS and SUPPORTERS

-DeepWalk spkr logo.png
+DeepWalk NEW spkr logo.png

 DeepWalk develops scanning software to simplify sidewalk ADA Transition Plans for backlogged public works departments.
 The DeepWalk Process is simply to scan the sidewalk system, plan using DeepWalk's standard templates and deliverables, and Implement with our automated construction documents.
 We are a team of civil and computer engineering graduates from the University of Illinois at Urbana-Champaign.
 We started DeepWalk based on over 100 interviews with municipalities and consultants from across the country.
 Our focus is solving the logistical, planning, and engineering challenges that prevent accessible design.
 To do this, we work closely with municipalities and ADA experts to tailor our software directly to their needs.